Georgechrp/MovieSearch/README.md

 🎬 MovieSearch App

-Android Developer Assignment – Simple app that fetches and displays movies from The Movie Database (TMDB).
+Android Developer Assignment – Demo app using The Movie Database (TMDB) API A modern Android app built for the technical assessment, following clean architecture with Repository pattern, Hilt DI, and 100% Jetpack Compose UI.

 📌 Features